 My Model, Theoretical Framework, and Rationale

-Developing a foundational model in how to help clients reach mental, emotional, relational, and spiritual health is critical in order for the counselor to be effective.
+Developing a foundational model to help clients reach mental, emotional, relational, and spiritual health is critical in order for the counselor to be effective.
 The counselor must know what a healthy person looks like.
 They must then explore with the client what healthy looks like for him or her.
 The counselor must then find the discrepancies between what health looks like for the client and what his or her current state is.
 There are models, theoretical frameworks, and rationales for using those frameworks that will assist the counselor with diagnosing the client’s problems and developing an effective treatment plan for the client.
 Each of these elements will be explored below.
 However, none of these approaches can be effective without the therapeutic alliance that is built on empathy, trust, and unconditional positive regard.
 In other words, without learning how to love the client and teaching the client how to love, no progress can be made.
 As Victor Frankl once said, "Love is the only way to grasp another human being in the innermost core of his personality.
-No one can become fully aware of the very essence of another human being unless he loves him."
+No one can become fully aware of the very essence of another human being unless he loves him” (date, p. #).
 Without this foundation for the following theories and approaches, the counselor relationship cannot bring the healing needed within the therapeutic relationship.

+You need to use your “voice” to introduce that you draw on the following theories for your integrative model of counseling (i.e., “In the next section I present the theories I draw from in my treatment planning and treatment.
+With an emphasis on the therapeutic alliance, these form the foundation of my work with counselees.”)
+These kinds of transitional phrases help your reader track with you.

 Attachment Theory and Object Relations

 Research shows that one-third of our genome forms the connections made in the brain, and they continue to change due to the constant interplay between genes and experience (Huttenlocher, 2002; Siegel, 2006).
 This relates specifically to infants since the majority of their early interactions are with a primary caregiver.
-Because of the many connections happening in their brains, the relationship between the infant and mother create internal working models which provides the expectations they will have of others in later relationships (Sinha & Sharan, 2007).
+Because of the many connections happening in their brains, the relationship between the infant and primary caregiver create internal working models which provide the expectations they will have of others in later relationships (Sinha & Sharan, 2007).
 In other words, the foundation to all future relationships are established by the quality of the relationship between parent and infant.
 The terminology used for explaining this relationship can be attachment, dependency, and/or object relations.

-Though the previous three factors are often used interchangeably when describing the parent-child relationship, they do not equate in meaning (Ainsworth, 1969).
+Though the previous three terms are often used interchangeably when describing the parent-child relationship, they do not equate in meaning (Ainsworth, 1969).
 Each of these are described as instinctual drives, but with different definitions for their attachments.
 Ainsworth (1969) explains that object relations has to do with the child attaching him or herself to “objects” based off the child’s relationship to his or her mother, and not from a prototypical model they have at birth.
 Typically described with the negative connotation of helplessness, Ainsworth (1969) terms “object relations” as a personality trait where one seeks “not only contact with and proximity with other persons, but also help, attention, and approval” (p.
 970).
 The term used for the purposes of this paper is attachment.
 The reason for this is that the author will explore the notions of secure base, secure and anxious attachment styles, and how each of those concepts relate to how one will relate to others and God.
 Waters and Deane (1985) suggest monitoring and assessing how sensitive a child is to affective, cognitive, and behavioral cues.